Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Februari 2026 05.37.13 UTC
+- WIB: Minggu, 22 Februari 2026 06.34.39 UTC
-- WITA: Minggu, 22 Februari 2026 06.37.13 UTC
+- WITA: Minggu, 22 Februari 2026 07.34.39 UTC
-- WIT: Minggu, 22 Februari 2026 07.37.13 UTC
+- WIT: Minggu, 22 Februari 2026 08.34.39 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: technology
+Kategori: attitude